 But it’s the reality of the property market today, and savvy real estate marketers are only too aware of this changing wind.
-Therefore they’re evolving the marketing techniques used to target this very significant group of potential home owners.
+Therefore they’re evolving the marketing techniques used to target this very significant group of potential home owners who want to sell their home faster or gain other modern service benefits.

 Generation Z, or the iGeneration, are those born from the mid 1990s to the early 2000s and one of the most defining factors about this age group is that they’re the first to have never known a word without the internet, smart phones and social media.